-Policy RE1a - The retention of the existing employment sites and proposals to establish new employment sites will be supported provided they conform with other policies in the development plan.
+Policy RE1a - Proposals to retain and consolidate existing employment sites and to establish new employment sites will be supported where they conform with other policies in the development plan.

 Policy RE1b - Proposals related to the expansion or more intense use of the small business park known as Kidby's Yard will be supported provided they conform with other policies in the development plan.
 Proposals which will result in a change of use of this site to non-employment uses will not be supported unless:

-- i) the applicants can demonstrate that any employment use is no longer viable; or - ii) it is evidenced that there is no market interest in the site following one year of active and effective marketing; or - iii) the development would bring about significant improvements to the living conditions of nearby residents, or to the environment.
-In assessing this, the District Council will consider whether there is a realistic prospect of mitigating the detrimental effects of continuing employment use.'
+- the applicants can demonstrate that any employment use is no longer viable; or - it is evidenced that there is no market interest in the site following one year of active and effective marketing; or - the development would bring about significant improvements to the living conditions of nearby residents, or to the environment.